In cricket-crazy Kashmir, the India-Pakistan World Cup clash tests emotions

 Traditionally, most residents in Kashmir have supported Pakistan in every sport.
 But in cricket, emotions can especially boil over, sometimes leading to protests.

-The locals in the Muslim-majority region justify their outbursts on the frustrations and pressures of life under the longstanding conflict, calling it the reflection of Kashmir’s “political reality”.
+The locals in the Muslim-majority region justify their outbursts by citing the frustrations and pressures of life under the long-standing conflict, calling it the reflection of Kashmir’s “political reality”.

 “When it comes to cricket, people mostly support the Pakistan team,” said Musharraf, an avid cricket fan in north Kashmir’s Baramulla town.
 “The match’s outcome could mean celebrations or otherwise in the region.”